What We Leave Behind (2025 film): Release

-What We Leave Behind had its World Premiere at the Concorso Internazionale portion of the Pardi di Domani competition of the 78th Locarno Film Festival on 15 August 2025, and compete for the Pardino d'Oro Arts3 Foundation for the Best International Short Film.
+What We Leave Behind had its world premiere at the Concorso Internazionale portion of the Pardi di Domani competition of the 78th Locarno Film Festival on 15 August 2025, and compete for the Pardino d'Oro Arts3 Foundation for the Best International Short Film.

-The film will be screened in Short Cuts section (Program 3) of the 2025 Toronto International Film Festival on 7 September 2025.
+The film was screened in Short Cuts section (Program 3) of the 2025 Toronto International Film Festival on 7 September 2025.